askeksa/Cinter/README.txt

 stop when reaching this command.
 Otherwise, it will restart from the beginning when it reaches the end of the last pattern.
 The B command can be used to produce other looping behavior as desired.

+VERSION HISTORY

+2015-04-21: First public version.

+2015-05-19: Fixed conversion of 9 command with argument 00.

+2015-10-31: Fixed replay of 9 command with argument >= 80.
+            Support conversion of lowercase sample names.
+            Fixed bug in sample name generation in the Lua synth.
+            Support stopping or restarting at the end of the music.
+            Added support for F command with argument 00 (stop).
+            Added converter support for commands B, ED and EE.

 ACKNOWLEDGEMENTS